Digital Forensic Hacking Tools For Use In 2023

 The main purpose of TSK is to execute volumes, drives and file system data.
 The plug-in framework allows additional modules to view file contents and build automated systems.
 The library can be incorporated into larger digital forensics tools and the command line tools can be directly used to find evidence.

-Commonly used by law enforcement, EnCase is forensics software and its use has made it one of the de-facto standard in forensics.
+Commonly used by law enforcement, EnCase is forensics software and its use has made it one of the de-facto standards in forensics.

-No, EnCase is not for free but you can request a demo in case you’re interested in using this tool.
+EnCase is not a free tool but you can request a demo in case you’re interested in using this tool.

 Does EnCase Work on all Operating Systems?